-The National Head Start Association is a nonpartisan, not-for-profit organization committed to the belief that every child, regardless of circumstances at birth, has and surgical eye care worldwide for children and for adults with strabismus.
-AAPOS's goals are to advance the quality of children's eye care, support the training of pediatric ophthalmologists, support research activities in pediatric ophthalmology, and advance the care of adults with strabismus.
+About the American Association for Pediatric Ophthalmology and Strabismus and surgical eye care worldwide for children and for adults with strabismus.
+AAPOS's goals are to advance the guality of children's eye care, support the training of pediatric ophthalmologists, support research activities in pediatric ophthalmology, and advance the care of adults with strabismus.
 AAPOS establishes practice guidelines for pediatric ophthalmology at the highest level of competence and ethics, and fosters concepts that benefit children's eye health through preventive as well as remedial activities.
 Children deserve eye care that is evidence-based, and the adults who care for children need the necessary information to make informed choices about their care.
 AAPOS collaborates with groups interested in improving the quality of care that our patients receive.